 If you make your own frosting with eggs, custard, whipped cream, chocolate and cream cheese, you may have to consume it the same day, even after refrigerating.
 Also, you need to put it back in the fridge after every serving.
-This can be resolved if you use a frosting bought from baker’s market.
-Packed frosting go fine for at least five days if you keep it properly covered under a cake dome.
+This can be resolved if you use a frosting bought from a baker’s market.
+Packed frosting does fine for at least five days if you keep it properly covered under a cake dome.
 Also, buying a frosting lessens your effort.

 Triple Wrap Works Wonders

 If your unfrosted cakes are filled with fruit or something perishable, refrigerate them, but not before wrapping them in a triple wrap.
 Cheesecakes can be preserved too, with a triple wrap around them.
 The technique to do this is, after cooling, wrap the cake in cling film, then in foil and then stuff into freezer bag.
 Before keeping it in fridge, squeeze out the extra air.
-Every time you take it out to eat, let it attain the room temperature before you wrap it back.
+Every time you take it out to eat, let it attain room temperature before you wrap it back.

-When you bake a pie, you always have a room for a second.
+When you bake a pie, you always have room for a second.
 The effort is not much in baking the second one.
 Thus, it is better to prepare the ingredients for two.
 Eat or serve one and triple wrap the other one to preserve.
 If that one is also gone and you are craving for something sweet later that evening, go for a home delivery of cake by a trusted bakery and pamper your taste-buds.

 Cream Cheese and Custard Cookies Need Chill

 Cookies with both or any of these ingredients need a cold environment if you need them for next 3-4 days.
-Bake the cookies, cool them, wrap them in foil, or put them in a sealed airtight container, before putting them in freezer.
+Bake the cookies, cool them, wrap them in foil, or put them in a sealed airtight container, before putting them in the freezer.
 Do not try this with the cookies that have low or no butter, they will dry out and stiffen.